Course Title: Master of Science in Event Management

 Note: Due to the considerable competition for our postgraduate courses satisfying the minimum entry requirement is not a guarantee of a place.
 Depending on the course of study applications will be assessed based on candidates? academic grades and may also take into account applicants work/life experience.
-The DIT recognises both REL and RPL.
+TU Dublin recognises both REL and RPL.
 Applicants may also be required to attend for interview for specific courses.

 Please note due to the great demand for our courses early applications are assessed when received and dealt with promptly.
 Therefore it is advisable to make early applications for an early response.
 If you do not yet have your final degree results this will not hinder your application as we are happy to issue conditional offer letters in such circumstances.